Part I. Outline

 Part IV.
 Conclusion

 Lower the stakes of every interaction.
-You’re not trying to recreate college-level connection in 30 seconds.
+You’re not trying to recreate deep connection in 30 seconds.
 You’re just opening a door and seeing if it opens back.

 In high school and college, you were operating in built-in social environments: